ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ## Interested in knowing more?

-While IDM and Nomios are still in its infancy, this workshop was meant to showcase its potential and commitment to open-standards, such as [DIDs](https://w3c-ccg.github.io/did-spec) and [Verifiable Credentials](https://www.w3.org/TR/verifiable-claims-data-model/).
+While IDM and Nomios are still in their infancy, this workshop is meant to showcase its potential and commitment to open-standards, such as [DIDs](https://w3c-ccg.github.io/did-spec) and [Verifiable Credentials](https://www.w3.org/TR/verifiable-claims-data-model/).

 If you are interested in helping us or even just tracking progress, you may do so via:

-- Subscribing to Nomios newsletter on http://nomios.io
+- Subscribing to the Nomios newsletter at http://nomios.io
 - Chatting with us on `#ipfs` and `#ipfs-identity` IRC channels on freenode.net
 - Attending our bi-weekly progress calls - https://github.com/ipfs-shipyard/pm-idm/issues?q=progress+label%3Aprogress-call